Skip to content

 Developer Gateway does not

-• Write truth or issue credentials
+• Change canonical state or issue credentials

 • Host acquisition, billing, or lifecycle control